Daemon interface

 req_get(request)

 Handle a GET request.
-A typical subclass should not need to re-implement this method, implementing req_refresh() would normally be sufficient.
-The request argument is a protocol.message.Request instance, parsed from the on-the-wire request.
-The value returned from req_get() is identical to the value returned by req_refresh().
+The request argument is a protocol.message.Request instance; the value returned from req_get() is identical to the value returned by perform_get(), which is where custom handling by subclasses is expected to occur.

 req_poll(repeat=False)